-Thermal pads (also known as gap fillers and gap pads) are a preformed rectangle of solid material commonly used between a heat sink and a heat generating compound to transfer heat in an electronic assembly.
-The advantages of thermal pads are that they are die-cut precisely to achieve a consistent part repetitively.
-The electronics manufacturer knows exactly what they are going to get.
-The solid thermal pads are easy to handle and install, leaving less room for assembly error.
+Thermal pads, also known as thermal gap fillers and thermal gap pads, are a pre-formed rectangle or square of solid material.
+Thermal gap pads are often made of silicone or acrylic that contains a conductive filler.
+The advantages of thermal pads are that they have excellent dimensional stability, which makes them easily die-cut to achieve a consistent shape with each pad.
+The electronics manufacturer knows exactly what they are going to put into each assembly.
+The solid thermal gap pads are easy to handle, mess-free, and simple to install, leaving less room for assembly error.

-Thermal Grease is the original thermal interface material with a proven history.
+Thermal grease is also called thermal paste, thermal goop. or thermal compound.
+It is the original thermal interface material with a proven history.
 It has high thermal conductivity and can be reworked easily.
 Thermal grease is also messy and difficult to apply.
 Application uniformity is often difficult to achieve during manufacturing, leaving more room for error and inconsistency.

 Marian manufactures precision die cut components for the electronics industry.
 Marian sales engineers can help design and manufacture thermal interface materials, including thermal gap pads, thermal transfer tapes, phase change materials, heat spreader foils, and foam elastomers.
 Contact us to discuss your application.